On this page:

 If you are considering a DIY removal, including the cost of a dumpster to throw the removed material into will save a lot of cleanup.
 If you don’t have any, include the price of gloves, face masks, and goggles, as tearing out the plaster will create tremendous dust that could contain dangerous toxins and lead paint.

 Getting Drywall Repair Estimates

 Many homeowners wonder if they should use a handyperson or drywall contractor to repair drywall damage.
 A general rule is if the damage is minor, using a handyperson could save money.
 Minor damage typically includes small holes, cracks, and popped screws.

-If the damage is more extensive than 6″ to a foot, there is water damage, or demolition required, use a contractor for a more professional result and quicker completion.
+If the damage is more extensive than 6″ to a foot, there is water damage, or demolition is required, then consider hiring a contractor for a more professional result and quicker completion.

 Another unwritten rule is to get at least three estimates from professionals in your area.
 Check our free contractor locator to find them.
 Make sure they are licensed and insured to do the repairs.